ChetanSinha/A.I.-Assignments-Winter-20/Using Gentics Algo to divide students/README.md

 # Problem Statement #
 * Given a set of Students S1, S2, S3
 * Divide them into 3 groups so that the diversity of the students in each group gets minimised.
+* Encode them to solve using genetics algo.